Sarah E. Strosahl-Kagi

 Valley Forge, Pa.
 19482-0851

 email: [email protected]

-Sarah E. Strosahl-Kagi’s understanding of, dedication to and membership in the American Baptist emerging leaders population make her uniquely qualified to serve as national coordinator for American Baptist Home Mission Societies’ Emerging Leaders and Scholarship Program.
+Sarah E. Strosahl-Kagi’s understanding of, dedication to and membership in the American Baptist emerging leaders population make her uniquely qualified to serve as director of American Baptist Home Mission Societies’ Emerging Leaders and Scholarship Program.
 What’s more, she has advocated for emerging leaders in her previous professional and personal roles.

 Many emerging leaders are seeking guidance in navigating the intersection of faith, passion and work, Strosahl-Kagi says, and she feels privileged to assist them and provide the resources they need.

 “The current generation of emerging leaders is passionate, creative and active,” she says.
 “And I’m excited to be in a position to help cultivate that passion and creativity and to walk alongside emerging leaders as they discern, grow and transform our churches and our world.”